cyberbotics/webots-doc/reference/receiver.md

 }
 ```

-This example assumes that the data (*message*) was sent in the form of a null-
+This example assumes that the data (*message*) was sent in the form of a
-terminated string.
-The Emitter/Receiver API does not put any restriction on the
+null-terminated string.
+The Emitter/Receiver API does not put any restriction on
-type of data that can be transmitted.
+the type of data that can be transmitted.
 Any user chosen format is suitable, as
 long as emitters and receivers agree.

 %figure "Receiver's packet queue"